 Junior Membership: $50.00 per year.
 This is applicable to those persons who have not attained their 21st birthday.
 Applicants under the age of 18 must have a parent or guardian’s written consent to become a member.

 Guests: Any person not a member of the Cleburne County Shooting Club.
 Guests must be accompanied by a club member and will pay a daily range fee of $5.00.
 NOTE: The range fee is not applicable to immediate family members of club members.
 Immediate family members are: parents, grandparents, children, grandchildren and siblings.
 Members shall have priority for use of range facilities.

 ARTICLE V – MEETINGS

-Annual membership meetings shall take place on the first Monday of August in each year.
+A. The annual membership meeting shall take place on the first Monday of October in each year.
 Election of officers will be conducted at this meeting.